Greg-R/qsd2/README.md

 ## Build Tips

-In general, QSE2 is easier to build than the original V010/V011 series boards.
+In general, QSD2 is easier to build than the original V010/V011 series boards.
 There are a few items to be aware of to avoid build errors.

-The most probable error(s) are correct orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
+The most probable error(s) are incorrect orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
 The pin 1 markings on the devices are very difficult to see.
 Unfortunately, the pin 1 marks on the V1.0 PCB are missing for U2, the multiplexer, and for U5, one of the instrumentation ICs.
 The transformer markings are easy to read; this should be clear in the photograph of the finished board.